denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e12.md

-# Exercise 12 (Theres a better way)
+# Exercise 12 (There's a better way)

 ## Note:
-### Altho we will go through a typical setup for demonstration purposes, it is highly recommended to setup [Vault](https://www.vaultproject.io/) with redudency, multiple key custodians and with cert-manager bound to AppRole!
-(All of which are lengthy and beyond the time alotment for the trining, however I highly encourage you to investagate there extended setups if you wish to build a production setup!
-You have been warned ...)
+#### Although we will go through a typical setup for demonstration purposes, it is highly recommended to set up [Vault](https://www.vaultproject.io/) with redundancy, multiple key custodians, and with cert-manager bound to AppRole!
+(All of which are lengthy and beyond the time alotment for the training.
+However, I highly encourage that you investigate their extended setups if you wish to build a production setup!
+You have been warned ...:-) )

 ## Preface:
-Being able to handle certificate signing all within k8s is great, but there is a better way.
-One which takes advantage of kubernetes automation, scheduling and declarative configuration nature.
-I speak of course, of the [cert-manager](https://cert-manager.io/docs/) project.
-As an extendable framework to handle private key creation, certificate signing requests and the backend Issuer integration;
+Being able to handle certificate signing all within k8s is great, but there is a better way...the one way which takes advantage of kubernetes automation, scheduling, and declarative configuration nature.
+I speak of course, of the [cert-manager](https://cert-manager.io/docs/) project, used as an extendable framework to handle private key creation, certificate signing requests, and the backend Issuer integration;

 ## Prep:
 Navigate to the ``` KernelCon2020K8s/Exercises/Defend/Files/defend_e12 ``` folder and do an ```ls``` to ensure you can see / access the correct files for this exercise.